 So how am I still here.
 How are we still here?
 Should everybody stay?

 Danny was contrite.
-After he came back he had reflected back to him, from all he had lost in the three weeks he had been away, from Ethan’s anger, from the damage done to relationships within the family and from all my pain, that he was a weak man, who had always run away from difficult things in life.
-Had always become defensive, had always justified what he had done, had always become self-destructive, and, who quite simply, had acted like an arsehole.
-And he didn’t like what he saw: around him was total devastation to others lives, but ultimately to his; he realised he had thrown away some of the best things he had in life: us, me, Ethan, our life together, and the chances were he was unlikely to get any of that back.
+After he came back he had reflected back to him the damage he had done: from all he had lost in the three weeks he had been away, from Ethan’s anger, from the damage done to relationships within the family and from all my pain, that he was a weak man, who had always run away from difficult things in life.
+Had always become defensive, had always justified what he had done, had always become self-destructive, and quite simply, had acted like an arsehole.
+He didn’t like what he saw: around him was total devastation to others lives, but ultimately to his; he realised he had thrown away some of the best things he had in life: us, me, Ethan, our life together, and the chances were he was unlikely to get any of that back.

 Change doesn’t happen overnight.
 Where infidelity is concerned fear is the main determinant for all of us, the betrayed and those who have betrayed.
 Fighting that is a constant battle not an overnight thing.
 As the person who was betrayed I had to learn patience and accept that.